mitsuhiko/lucumr/2013/7/23/licensing.rst

 community to come to some conclusions about what it means for the ecosystem.

-Right now I believe, the license choosing wizard of Github is a shitty “solution” to the problem of people not adding licenses to their code.
+Right now I believe, the license choosing wizard of GitHub is a shitty “solution” to the problem of people not adding licenses to their code.
 And it's probably not just a bad solution, it's one that might actually be hurtful if people are not aware of what the effects of the respective